Online MSN Program: Executive Leadership

 Total estimated total tuition is $14,796, not including other costs.

-*The online MSN program at Spring Hill College is pursuing initial accreditation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
-Applying for accreditation does not guarantee that accreditation will be granted.
+The master’s degree program in nursing at Spring Hill College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Yes, you can choose from two career tracks: nursing education and executive leadership.